Panama hat: History

 In the 1920s and 1930s, shifting public preferences towards lighter, more durable hats helped the fedora-like Panama eclipse the strawboater as the summer hat of choice.

+Portuguese men wearing panama hats in the 1930s.

-Although the Panama hat continues to provide a livelihood for thousands of Ecuadorians, fewer than a dozen weavers capable of making the finest "Montecristi superfinos" remain.
-Ecuadorian companies like K. Dorfzaun and Andes Munay have specialized in exporting genuine Panama hats and supplying designer and retail brands with high quality accessories made by hand.
+Although the Panama hat continues to provide a livelihood for thousands of Ecuadorians, fewer than a dozen weavers capable of making the "Montecristi superfinos" remain.
+Ecuadorian companies like K. Dorfzaun and Andes Munay have specialized in exporting genuine Panama hats and supplying designer and retail brands with quality accessories made by hand.
 These companies help communities sustain their traditions and intangible cultural heritage.
 Even though Chinese companies have been producing Panama hats at a cheaper price, the quality of the product cannot be compared with the Ecuadorian toquilla palm hats.

 Many people wear light-colored Ecuadorian hats with linen or silk summer clothes in the summer.
-A toquilla straw hat is exceptional because of its tight weave, delicate construction, and lengthy manufacturing process (Henderson 1).
+A toquilla straw hat is exceptional because of its tight weave, delicate construction, and lengthy manufacturing process.
 These hats were commonplace in tropical and coastal settings around the turn of the century because of their lightweight design and ability to keep the wearer cool.